Survey: Wisconsin voters worried about nation's direction

 "Why would you force anyone to buy anything?" he said.

-Nearly one-fifth of voters considered immigration and the economy the top issues, while smaller numbers picked the environment and gun policy.
+Meanwhile, 19 percent of voters considered immigration the top issue while 17 percent chose the economy and jobs, while smaller numbers picked the environment and gun policy.

+By a 54-to-45 percent majority, voters supported raising taxes to boost public school funding in Wisconsin.

 STATE OF THE ECONOMY